Campaigning with RNIB Scotland

 The fourth term of the Scottish Parliament (2011-15) is taking place against a backdrop of tighter public expenditure.
 In our manifesto, Don't Lose Sight of Sight Loss, we concentrated on stopping people losing their sight unnecessarily, supporting independent living, and creating an inclusive society.
 Within these broad aims, we have identified a number of specific issues that we will campaign on, not least the need to invest in eye-health services to minimise preventable sight loss as far as possible.

 - highlighting the link between learning disability and visual impairment

 - increasing the rate of employment for people with sight loss of working age

 - preventing sight loss.

 RNIB Scotland is also an active participant on the Parliament’s Cross-Party Group on Visual Impairment.
 Membership includes backbench MSPs from all parties, other sight loss organisations and sight loss professionals.
-Number of new links within this body copy: Number should correspond with number of links in copy above.

 Other campaigning work